Allowable Business Expenses: What you need to know

 If you want to know what this tax bill calculation is going to be in advance, then you can see this in the 'summary' section on the SansDrama Web App as it offsets any expenses from your income live so you can see exactly what tax you currently owe/are due back whenever you fancy.

 SansDrama is here to help YOU and everyone else in our amazing creative community.
-If you've found the site helpful then you can help us to keep this site free to use forever by sending a tip or using the SD Web App.
+If you've found the site helpful then you can help us to keep this site free to use forever by using the SD Web App.

 Love Jo and James x